 In his new role in Detroit, Dancy used racial uplift ideology to shape the Urban League’s programs.
 He sought to train and place talented African American workers in places of prominence in the city as white-collar workers, teachers, and doctors.
 Dancy also pioneered recreational programs for black migrants, who, he feared, would be lured into disreputable commercial leisure.
 He opened a community center in the heart of the black East Side that served as a baby clinic, job placement office, and cultural center.
 Working closely with prominent black ministers, Dancy also forged a relationship with the Ford Motor Company by placing qualified black workers into factories.

-By the 1930s African American activists were increasingly critical of Dancy’s accommodationism to white employers.
-African American women were unable to break into white-collar labor beyond the few token jobs carefully arranged by Dancy.
+By the 1930s, African American activists were increasingly critical of Dancy’s accommodationism to white employers.
+African American women could not break into white-collar labor beyond the few token jobs carefully arranged by Dancy.
 In addition, Dancy’s close relationship with auto industry executives hampered the efforts of United Auto Workers organizers to appeal to black auto workers.
 Nevertheless, Detroit’s migrant generation found the Urban League an essential resource and Dancy a comforting presence.
 Dancy led the Detroit Urban League for forty-two years, finally retiring in 1960.